Kimberly Espinosa

 Where is your hometown?

 Home is mostly here in Koreatown.
 I was raised here.
 I attend school here.
 I also volunteer in Koreatown.
-I’m a community organizer and I like getting to know the people in the community.
-That’s a big part of who I am and that’s kind of my journey of learning about myself.
+I’m a community organizer, and I like getting to know the people in the community.
+That’s a big part of who I am; that’s kind of my journey of learning about myself.

-Even though I’ve never been to Veracruz or Oaxaca, and I’ve only seen recordings and Facebook videos that my parents showed me, I’d say Koreatown is somewhat close to what it’s like back home.
-We have a lot of celebrations for our ancestors.
+Even though I’ve never been to Veracruz or Oaxaca, and I’ve only seen recordings and Facebook videos that my parents have shown me, I’d say Koreatown is somewhat close to what it’s like back home.
+We have many celebrations for our ancestors.
 We’re able to speak the language that my parents speak.
 There are a lot of people who live in Koreatown and speak the same language.
 I think that’s a big part of the resemblance from back home.
-Here you have buildings downtown, and it’s kind of becoming like that in Koreatown.
-But back home, it’s mostly just the land and houses.
-And those houses are built by the people there.
+Here you have buildings downtown; it’s kind of becoming like that in Koreatown.
+But back home, it’s mostly just the land and houses, and the people there built those houses.
 So that’s not like here.
-But I would say that the lifestyle there is somewhat like some things that I can still experience here.
+I would say that the lifestyle there is somewhat like some things I can still experience here.

 How long have you lived in Koreatown?

 I’ve lived in the same apartment in Koreatown all my life.
 I don’t really go anywhere.
 I’ve attended school here all my life.
-So basically, all my life is built here in Koreatown.
-That’s pretty nice because everyone kind of just knows each other at some point.
+Basically, all my life has been built here in Koreatown, which is nice because everyone kind of knows each other at some point.

-Right now, I feel like I’m learning so much about the history of Koreatown: the people and their stories and learning how they have built their lives over the years in Koreatown.
-That’s definitely been very meaningful over this past year.
+Right now, I feel like I’m learning so much about the history of Koreatown, the people and their stories, and learning how they have built their lives over the years in Koreatown.
+That’s been very meaningful over this past year.

 Could you tell me a little more about what different communities you’re in?

-The first community that comes to mind is Koreatown.
-This is where I live.
-And then I’m also involved in other organizations, where I volunteer and intern.
-KYCC is one of the closest organizations that I’m involved with.
-During this time they’ve been able to help out my family.
+The first community that comes to mind is Koreatown, where I live.
+I’m also involved in other organizations, where I volunteer and intern.
+KYCC is one of the closest organizations [with which] I’m involved.
+During this time, they’ve been able to help out my family.

-Other communities that I’m a part of are just a group of friends that I’ve made this past year online because I’ve organized actions for the environmental movement.
-I’ve made those relationships, and I’ve been able to form a sense of community — even though it’s online so it’s a little different.
-But it’s definitely a community where you know we come and share ideas.
+Another community I’m a part of is a group of friends I made this past year online because I’ve organized actions for the environmental movement.
+I’ve been able to form a sense of community, even though it’s online, so it’s a little different.
+It’s definitely a community where we come and share ideas.
 We prioritize mutual respect.

 Where is your favorite place in Koreatown?

-The intersection of Wilshire [Boulevard] and Vermont [Avenue], since it’s just really close to my home.
+The intersection of [Wilshire Boulevard] and [Vermont Avenue] is [my favorite place] because it’s really close to my home.
 That’s the mini-downtown of Koreatown for me.

 Do you work in Koreatown?